One-instruction set computer: Arithmetic machine

 In an attempt to make Turing machine more intuitive, Z. A. Melzak consider the task of computing with positive numbers.
 The machine has an infinite abacus, an infinite number of counters (pebbles, tally sticks) initially at a special location S. The machine is able to do one operation:

 Take from location X as many counters as there are in location Y and transfer them to location Z and proceed to instruction y.

-If this operation is not possible because there is not enough counters in Y, then leave the abacus as it is and proceed to instruction n.
+If this operation is not possible because there is not enough counters in X, then leave the abacus as it is and proceed to instruction n.

 In order to keep all numbers positive and mimic a human operator computing on a real world abacus, the test is performed before any subtraction.
 Pseudocode: